urmisen/urmisen/README.md

 - Currently working on Identifying Post Translational Modifications in Proteins using Deep Learning Frameworks.
 - Latest Publication: DeepGlut: A Deep Learning Framework for Prediction of Glutarylation Sites in Proteins.

-Currently looking for Data Scientist, Machine Learning Engineer or Intern Roles!
+Currently looking for Data Scientist, Machine Learning Engineer or Entry Level positions... ! :D